 4. Sync with your Marketing Communications Strategy

-Social media is not just about generating leads, building your brand or an additional channel for providing support.
-It also plays a key role in media relations.
+Social media is not just about generating leads, building your brand, or an additional channel for providing support.
+It also plays a crucial role in media relations.

 The lines between social media and PR are blurring.
 Your social media feeds are one of the first places journalists and bloggers will check out while researching your company.
-A large percentage of your customers and audience will also go to your social channels for news and updates.
+Many of your customers and audience will also go to your social channels for news and updates.

 For example, this recent tweet from Salesforce mentions Marc Benioff talking about companies embracing digital transformation.

-This is exactly the sort of analytical story that contemporary marketing communications is about.
+This is exactly the analytical story that contemporary marketing communications are about.
 Journalists want to write insight-rich stories, not product-heavy pieces.